cgustave/netcontrol/netcontrol/ssh/README.md

      |      Should be generally used after a shell_send to gather the command
      |      output.
 If the device prompt is known (discovered during a previous
      |      shell_send), it will stop gathering data once the prompt is seen.
-     |      The idea is to not spend time waitinf for nothing
+     |      The idea is to not spend time waiting for nothing
      |
      |      Upon success, shell output is available in self.output
      |